datacoves/docs/docs/how-tos/airflow/generate-dags-from-yml.md

 You have the option to write out your DAGs in python or you can write them using yml and then have dbt-coves generate the python DAG for you.

 ## Configure config.yml
->[!NOTE]This configuration is for the `dbt-coves generate airflow-dags` command which generates the DAGs from your yml files.
+This configuration is for the `dbt-coves generate airflow-dags` command which generates the DAGs from your yml files.
 Visit the [dbt-coves docs](https://github.com/datacoves/dbt-coves?tab=readme-ov-file#settings) for the full dbt-coves configuration settings.

 dbt-coves will read settings from `<dbt_project_path>/.dbt_coves/config.yml`.
+We must create these files in order for dbt-coves to function.

-First, create your `.dbt-coves` directory at the root of your dbt project (where the dbt_project.yml file is located).
-Then create a file called `config.yml`.
-Datacoves' recommended dbt project location is `transform/` so that's where you would create this file. eg) `transform/.dbt-coves/config.yml`.
+**Step 1:** Create the `.dbt-coves` folder at the root of your dbt project (where the dbt_project.yml file is located).
+Then create a file called `config.yml` inside of `.dbt-coves`.

+>[!NOTE]Datacoves' recommended dbt project location is `transform/` eg) `transform/.dbt-coves/config.yml`.
+This will require some minor refactoring and ensuring that the  `dbt project path ` in your environment settings reflects accordingly.

+**Step 2:** We use environment variables such as `DATACOVES__AIRFLOW_DAGS_YML_PATH` that are pre-configured for you.
+For more information on these variables see [Datacoves Environment Variables](reference/vscode/datacoves-env-vars.md)
 - `yml_path`: This is where dbt-coves will look for the yml files to generate your Python DAGs.
 - `dags_path`: This is where dbt-coves will place your generated python DAGs.

-### Place the following in your `config.yml file`:
+Place the following in your `config.yml file`

->[!TIP]We use environment variables such as `DATACOVES__AIRFLOW_DAGS_YML_PATH` that are pre-configured for you.
-For more information on these variables see [Datacoves Environment Variables](reference/vscode/datacoves-env-vars.md)

 ```yml
 generate:
 ...